ahmadjoya/ahmad-quno-challange-frontend/README.md

 ## Suggestions

-Here at Quno we work with [NextJS](https://nextjs.org) and [TailwindCSS](https://tailwindcss.com/) and we love it.
-We believe these tools are very good for the problems we are trying to solve.
+Here at Quno we work with [NextJS](https://nextjs.org) and we love it.
+We believe it is very good for the problems we are trying to solve.

-Given that this challenge tries to touch upon a few of these problems, we would suggest you use these tools. **However, it is not mandatory.
-Please feel free to use whatever tools you feel like are the best ones for the job and the ones you are most comfortable with.**
+Given that this challenge tries to touch upon a few of these problems, we would suggest you use it. **However, it is not mandatory.
+Please feel free to use whatever tools/frameworks you feel like are the best ones for the job and the ones you are most comfortable with.**

 ## Contact us